d3ce1t/sql-query-builder/README.md

 SQL Query Builder
 =================
-SQL Query Builder is a library that enables build SQL queries in a simple and error-free way in Java.
+SQL Query Builder is a library that enables building SQL queries in a simple and error-free way in Java.

 Code Sample
 -----------